mitmedialab/law.MIT.edu/IdentityAndData.md

 **Comments**

-New York based MIT-Law Collaborator Caitlin Stilin-Rooney noted:  There are a different attributes of ones identity that individual chocies such as the brands or designers that one wear (ig.
-Supreme, KITH, Louie Vuitton) The economics of identity come into play when the brands we wear or the clubs that we are part of add value to a certain business.
+New York based MIT-Law Collaborator Caitlin Stilin-Rooney noted that "There are different attributes of ones identity that that are tied into eonomics:

+* Brands (Supreme, KITH, Louis Vuitton)
+* Clubs (Country clubs, politial parties, school clubs etc)
 * An endorsement
 * Physical location and "check ins"
 * Purchase behavior
-* Social Network
+* Social network

 New York based software engineer Brian McFeeley noted: "If you aren't paying, you are the product.
 The more time I spend thinking about it the more I feel like services like the Internet in the large but also to an extent social networking should probably be a utility There's a pretty fundamental perverse incentive for a company that acts as a discovery agent for content to also transact on the content that it displays to you I think I do need something that's really interesting to think about in the context of the Internet but ultimately I think it's something of a lost cause without a stronger means of ownership for an individual over their online presence Sorry I am dictating into my phone since I'm walking rem and it's being translated poorly I think identity is."